anemos-io/metastore/README.md

 (Message descriptor).
 - Better Git commit messages.
 - Donate the registry API to the gRPC project.
-- Act as a global gRPC Seflection Server.
+- Act as a global gRPC reflection Server.

 ## Quick setup